 Before serving as Labor Commissioner, Mr. Malone was the Chief Legal Counsel for the Baltimore City Police Department.
 In this capacity, Mr. Malone acted as labor negotiator and union liaison for a department of 3,700 employees and developed strong relationships with police labor representatives.
 Since 2009, Mr. Malone has served as the chief labor negotiator for Howard County, where he has successfully delivered over 30 contracts for seven of the County’s bargaining units.

-Mr. Malone has been applauded by labor and employer representatives alike for his “tough, but fair,” negotiating style and for his ability to be a “problem solver” in the face of gridlock.
+Mr. Malone has been applauded by labor and employer representatives alike for his “tough, but fair” negotiating and is a proven advocate during arbitration proceedings.